Syria condemns 'cowardly' U.S. air strikes on Iran-backed militias | Law-Order

 Western officials and some Iraqi officials accuse Iranian-backed groups of involvement in deadly rocket attacks on U.S. sites and personnel in Iraq over the last month.
 Russia, an ally of Syrian President Bashar al-Assad, also criticised the U.S. strikes and called for "unconditional respect of the sovereignty and territorial integrity of Syria."

+Future U.S. actions in the region will be deliberative and will aim to deescalate tensions in Syria, Psaki said.
+ATTACKS ON U.S. FORCES IN IRAQ

-The Iraqi militia official close to Iran said the air strikes had targeted positions of the Kataib Hezbollah (KH) paramilitary group along the border.
-Later on Friday, KH confirmed the death of one of its fighters on the Syrian-Iraqi border and identified him as Sayyid Rahi Salam Zayid al-Sharifi.
+The Iraqi militia official close to Iran said the strikes targeted positions of the Kataib Hezbollah (KH) paramilitary group along the border.
+KH later confirmed the death of one of its fighters and identified him as Sayyid Rahi Salam Zayid al-Sharifi.

 "The American enemy persists in its criminality and kills the protectors of the nation and the honorable people of the country, not deterred from shedding innocent blood as long as the wages of murder are received from Saudi Arabia and the Emirates," a KH statement said.
 Local sources and a medical source in eastern Syria told Reuters that at least 17 people had been killed, but gave no further details.
 That toll could not be confirmed.